RELATED TOPICS

 (*) prices may fluctuate.

-Are there extra costs, besides the laptop and tablet?
+Are there extra costs, besides the laptop and drawing tablet?

 All the course material will be available online for the student (free).
-Depending on the major choice, it is required to buy a book or extra costs for a company visit, drawing material, ...
+Depending on the major choice, you may be required to buy a book or extra costs for a company visit, drawing material, audio equipment, etc.

 Which computer language is taught in DAE?